Here Are the 7 Best Golang IDE Editors

 Vim-go

-Vim-go is an open-source plugin that adds Golang support to the Vim text editor.
+Vim-go is an open-source plugin that adds Golang support to the Vim and Neovim text editors.
 Once installed, developers can use a wide variety of new features.
 These include intelligent code completion (similar to autocomplete for Word editors), advanced source analysis tools, linting your code (to catch static errors), and easy import and removal of packages.

 Vim-go is also notably lightweight, capable of handling large, complex workloads while using minimal memory and delivering fast loading times.